MattPinder/MastersProject/README.md

 * Good matches covering ~all of the OT-1 genome, but the first ~340 Kb of scf7180000001278 don't match anything in K. algicida; BLASTn comes back with poor results, but seems to confirm Flavobacteriaceae

-Gamma is also roughly the right size in this assembly - attempt to citcularise?
+Gamma is also roughly the right size in this assembly - attempt to circularise?
 * Still a similar size to Alvar's, but can't find a final size for his assembly post-trimming

 CHECK COVERAGE FOR ALL SUSPECTED BACTERIAL CONTIGS